Columbia Credit Union Adds High Rate 15-Month CD/Rewards Checking Combo

-The 30-month CD is also offered as an IRA (Traditional, Roth, and CESA) earning the same tiered APYs, with the same funding requirements.
+The 15-month High Five CD Special is also available as an IRA CD Special (Traditional, Roth, CESA), earning the APYs (based on the RCA qualifications being met or not) with the same deposit requirements.

-As stated on the Personal Certificate Rate Schedule page, the Early Withdrawal Penalty reads as follows:
+As stated in the Deposit Rates Sheets document, the Early Withdrawal Penalty reads as follows:

 The amount of the early withdrawal penalty is based on